luismco/pycket-tracer/README.md

 ## How To Use

-To clone and run this application, you'll just need [Python](https://git-scm.com) installed on your computer.
+To clone and run this application, you'll just need [Python](https://www.python.org/downloads/) installed on your computer.
 From your command line:

+<b>Example for Linux</b>
 ```bash
 # Clone this repository
 $ git clone https://github.com/luismco/pycket-tracer